corsokalte/corsokalte.github.io/_posts/2023-03-04-Family Reunion 2023.md

 Please RSVP with your name, number of attendees, and what you plan to bring for the potluck to [corsokalte@gmail.com](mailto:corsokalte@gmail.com?subject=[CKFamilyReunion])

 ### Reminders
-- Bring a lawn chair
+- Bring a few lawn chairs
 - Bring old photos to share memories with the family

 # Potluck Sign-up Sheet